tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/运维中心/事件管理/事件仪表盘_intl_en.md

 ## Overview

-EKS provides out-of-the-box event dashboards and can automatically configure the event overview dashboard and aggregated exception search dashboard for the cluster with event storage enabled.
-With user-defined filters and built-in CLS global event search, EKS makes it convenient for you to comprehensively observe, find, analyze, and locate problems in the EKS console.
+TKE Serverless provides out-of-the-box event dashboards and can automatically configure the event overview dashboard and aggregated exception search dashboard for the cluster with event storage enabled.
+With user-defined filters and built-in CLS global event search, TKE Serverless makes it convenient for you to comprehensively observe, find, analyze, and locate problems in the TKE console.

 ## Feature Description